teuton-software/teuton/docs/learn/example-05-debug.md

 * Check test syntax.
 * Debug your tests.

-> This example is on GitHub repository `teuton-challenge` at `learn/learn-05-debug`.
+> This example is on GitHub repository at `examples/learn-05-debug`.

 ## Tree directory